-If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must contact the DSL who will contact the Practitioners' Advice and Referral team on 01274 433999 and talk to a Consultant Social Worker about the concern before making a joint decision on the actions to.
-If applicable contact will also be made directly with the allocated social worker's line manager.
+If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must contact the DSL who will contact the Practitioners' Advice and Referral team on 01274 433999 and talk to a Consultant Social Worker.
+If applicable contact will also be made directly with the allocated social worker's line manager to escalate any concerns.